timmyb824/ip-addr-challenge/README.md

 ### Running the application locally

 To run the application locally, you will need to install the dependencies listed in the `requirements.txt` file.
 You can do this by running `pip install -r requirements.txt`.
 Once the dependencies are installed, you can run the application by running `gunicorn src.main:app -w 2 --threads 2 -b 0.0.0.0:5001 --reload`.
 The application will be available at `http://localhost:5001`.
 You can also run the application using Docker by running `docker-compose up`.
-The application will again be available at `http://localhost:80` since it is served by NGINX.
+The application will then be available at `http://localhost:80` since it is served by NGINX.

 ### Deploying the application to AWS

 The Terraform (`main.tf`) and Ansible (`server.yaml`) configurations for the application are located in the `deployment/` directory.
 The Terraform configuration finds the latest Ubuntu 22.04 AMI, before it creates a Security Group and an EC2 instance.
 Once the instance is created, Terraform uses the `local-exec` provisioner to run the Ansible command needed to configure the instance.
 The Ansible configuration installs the required dependencies, copies the application files to the instance, and starts the application.

 To deploy the application, you need to ensure you have a valid AWS access key and secret key set as environment variables.
 Additionally, you should have an SSH key pair created in AWS.
+Be sure to specify the key name and path the key locally within the variables section of the terraform `main.tf` configuration.
 Once you have these, you can deploy the application by running the following commands:

 ```bash
 cd deployment